drush-ops/drush/CONTRIBUTING.md

 ## Git and Pull requests
 * Contributions are submitted, reviewed, and accepted using Github pull requests.
 [Read this article](https://help.github.com/articles/using-pull-requests) for some details.
 We use the _Fork and Pull_ model, as described there.
-* The latest changes are in your `master` branch.
+* The latest changes are in the `master` branch.
 * Make a new branch for every feature you're working on.
 * Try to make clean commits that are easy readable (including descriptive commit messages!)
-* Test before you push. get familiar with Unish, our test suite.
-Docs are at /tests/README.md
+* Test before you push.
+Get familiar with Unish, our test suite.
+See the test-specific [README.md](tests/README.md)
 * Make small pull requests that are easy to review but make sure they do add value by themselves.
 * We maintain branches named 6.x, 5.x, etc. These are release branches.
 From these branches, we make new tags for patch and minor versions.